 Income taxes can be affected by estimates of whether, and within which jurisdictions, future earnings will occur and if, how and when cash is repatriated to the United States, combined with other aspects of an overall income tax strategy.
 Additionally, taxing jurisdictions could retroactively disagree with our tax treatment of certain items, and some historical transactions have income tax effects going forward.
-Accounting rules require these future effects to be evaluated using current laws, rules and regulations, each of which can change at any time and in an unpredictable manner.
-Our second quarter effective income tax rate was 31.4% as compared to the prior year rate of 29.6%.
-The increase is due to a reduction in the prior year rate due to foreign tax planning initiatives in 2010 that did not recur in 2011.
+GAAP requires these future effects to be evaluated using current laws, rules and regulations, each of which can change at any time and in an unpredictable manner.
+Our third quarter effective income tax rate was 27.7% as compared to the prior year rate of 25.9%.
+The 2010 effective income tax rate was reduced by the cumulative impact of foreign tax planning initiatives implemented in the third quarter of 2010.